UK election results in a hung parliament

 The UK election has indeed resulted in a hung parliament, which a lot of people were worried about.
 While the term itself may avail itself to juvenile humor, a hung parliament is actually not that funny.
 The last hung parliament (as a result of a General Election) occurred in 1974, and had to be resolved by a special election eight months later.
-Some people are likely confused as to what that means, so we’ll go ahead and brush up on our Poli-Sci, and y0u won’t need to give me any instant cash for doing so.
+Some people are likely confused as to what that means, so we’ll go ahead and brush up on our Poli-Sci, and y0u won’t need to give me any fast cash for doing so.
 (But if you want to, I won’t stop you.)

 Hung Parliament and the UK election

 The UK election results have failed to establish an absolute majority in British Parliament, meaning they have a hung parliament.
 What that means is that unless certain things happen, the Parliament of Great Britain won’t be able to effectively do anything.
 Oh, and it may bear mention that means they can’t, in essence, pick a Prime Minister, Chancellor of the Exchequer (Treasurer), or anything else.
 In essence, the government of Great Britain becomes powerless in the event of a hung parliament.